zaydomar29/MVT-GARCH-SSM/Code/Standard-MVT-SSM/ReadMe.md

 In the data generation process, we use generate independent series, however, this can be modified as needed.

-Bried description of the functions.
+Brief description of the functions.

 **MvtKalFilt** <br>